horchi/linux-homectld/README.md

 ## install
 ```
-wget  www.jwendel.de/p4d/install-deb.sh -O /tmp/install-deb.sh
+wget  www.jwendel.de/poold/install-deb.sh -O /tmp/install-deb.sh
 sudo bash /tmp/install-deb.sh
 ```

 ## uninstall
-`dpkg --remove p4d`
+`dpkg --remove poold`

-## uninstall (with remove of all configurations, data and the p4d database)
+## uninstall (with remove of all configurations, data and the poold database)
-`dpkg --purge p4d`
+`dpkg --purge poold`

 # Installation by source (working for most linux plattforms)

 ## Prerequisits:
--  the described installation is tested with Raspbian buster, the p4d should work also with other Linux distributions and versions but the installation process should adapted to them, for example they use other init processes or use different tools for the package management, other package names, ....
+-  the described installation is tested with Raspbian buster, the poold should work also with other Linux distributions and versions but the installation process should adapted to them, for example they use other init processes or use different tools for the package management, other package names, ....
 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)